michal-gora/interval_trainer/Readme.md

 A command-line ear training tool for practicing musical intervals.
 It plays ascending, descending, or harmonic intervals and quizzes you based on lesson presets.

-For listening only — no looking required.
+For listening only — no looking required. \n
 Interval names are spoken aloud after each playback.
 ---